bradleymarch/auto-loan-calc/README.md

 Estimated monthly payment
 Total interest paid (over the duration of the loan)

-I used jQuery to keep things simple
+I used jQuery to keep things simple.
-For the inputs I created variables based on jQuery element selectors values I did some math operations to produce what is needed to be returned I styled the elmemnts a bit
+For the inputs I created variables based on jQuery element selectors values.
+I did some math operations to produce what is needed to be returned.
+I styled the elmemnts a bit.
-I sent a message of an alert on submit (for the return portion) that contained the total interest and monthly payment
+I sent a message of an alert on submit (for the return portion) that contained the total interest and monthly payment.